Benjamin Prentiss: Shiloh

 Early in the morning, an officer under his command, Colonel Everett Peabody, sent out a 250-man patrol which made contact with the advancing Confederate army, providing the Union army with critical early warning of the impending attack.
-Prentiss was initially outraged with Peabody for sending out a patrol without his authorization, but soon realized he was facing an on oncoming attack by an entire Confederate army and rushed to prepare his men for defense.
+Prentiss was initially outraged with Peabody for sending out a patrol without his authorization, but soon realized he was facing an oncoming attack by an entire Confederate army and rushed to prepare his men for defense.
 His division was the first one attacked at the Battle of Shiloh and suffered greatly during the opening hours of that battle.
-Brigadier General Prentiss reformed his command with reinforcements under the command General W. H. L. Wallace and put up a spirited fight in the "Hornet's Nest".
+Brigadier General Prentiss reformed his command with reinforcements under the command of General W. H. L. Wallace and put up a spirited fight in the "Hornet's Nest".

 Prentiss took full command of the position after Wallace was fatally wounded and eventually surrendered the Hornet's Nest along with 2,200 other Union soldiers.
 He surrendered his sword to Lt.
 Colonel Francis Marion Walker of the 19th Tennessee Infantry.
 After the battle he was considered a hero, having held off the Confederate States Army long enough to allow General Grant to organize a counterattack and win the battle.
 Grant later played down Prentiss's role in the victory, possibly because of mutual dislike between the two generals.
 However, Grant said in his memoirs "Prentiss' command was gone as a division, many of its members having been killed, wounded or captured; but it had rendered valiant services before its final dispersal, and had contributed a good share to the defense of Shiloh".
 Prentiss's own after-action report did not mention the aid of Wallace's troops, and barely made any mention of Peabody, who was also killed in action during the battle.

 After being released as part of a prisoner exchange in October of the same year, Prentiss was promoted to major general and served on the court-martial board that convicted Fitz John Porter.
 His dissenting voice in the final vote damaged his political clout.
 Prentiss was sent to Arkansas and won the Battle of Helena on July 4, 1863.
 In 1863, he resigned to tend to his family.
 Historian Ezra J. Warner speculated that Prentiss felt that he was being shelved after having proved his abilities at Shiloh and Helena.

 Post-Civil War career

 Prentiss became a lawyer after the war.
-He was later appointed as postmaster of Bethany, Missouri, by President Benjamin Harrison and was re-appointed by President William McKinley.
+He was later appointed as postmaster of Bethany, Harrison County, Missouri, by President Benjamin Harrison and was re-appointed by President William McKinley.
 He was a leader in the Republican Party of Missouri.

 He died on February 8, 1901, in Bethany at age 81.
-He is buried there in Miriam Cemetery, Harrison County, Missouri.
+He is buried there in Miriam Cemetery.